 Gummy Bear Keychains – inspired by the Haribo edible ones, these super fun rubber keychains in the shape of a gummy bear can be used for keys or hung on a kid’s backpack (my kids always had 4 or 5 cool keychains hanging off their backpacks in elementary school!).
 When you squish the tummy of the bear it lights up!
 And it comes in a variety of colors.

 German Chocolate – Chocolate is always good and German chocolate is the best!
 Ritter Sport bars are particularly fun because they are square and they come in a whole bunch of different flavors.

 School Supplies – By the first day of school most of the core school supplies have already been purchased but the special ones that make life at school more bearable can still be given!
-Pencil erasers in the shape of something your child or grandchild loves are a good idea.
-My son loved car-shaped erasers and my girls had fun with erasers that looked like make-up or cellphones!
+Pencils with Gummy Bear shaped eraser tops are a good idea.
+And to complete the whole Gummy Bear theme there are also medium sized Journals with a big puffy Gummy Bear on the front!
 Magnets for kids’ lockers.
 A USB Drive in the shape of a Star Wars or Disney character.
-Colorful pencils.
 Stickers.
 Colored sticky memo pads in different shapes.
 The shelves near the checkout at Staples or other office supply shops are full of these kinds of things!

 Even if the little school kid in your life lives on the other side of the country you can still give a Schultüte – make and fill the cone and box it up to send via Canada Post to the child’s home.
 But given that it is still warm outside make sure there is someone at home to receive it so that the chocolate and candy don’t melt.
 Or check into Canada Post’s new FlexDelivery option.